learning-zone/java-basics/README.md

 1. If a method throws NullPointerException in the superclass, can we override it with a method which throws RuntimeException?
 1. What is immutable object?
 Can you write immutable object?

+# Multithreading Questions

+1. What is difference between Executor.submit() and Executer.execute() method?
+1. Can we make array volatile in Java?
+1. What are practical uses of volatile modifier?
+1. What are the different ways of implementing thread?
+Which one is more advantageous?
+1. What kind of thread is the Garbage collector thread?
+1. What is the difference between Process and Thread?
+1. What are the benefits of multi-threaded programming?
+1. What is difference between user Thread and daemon Thread?
+1. How can we pause the execution of a Thread for specific time?
+1. What do you understand about Thread Priority?
+1. What is Thread Scheduler and Time Slicing?
+1. What is context-switching in multi-threading?
+1. How does thread communicate with each other?
+1. Which is more preferred – Synchronized method or Synchronized block?
+1. What is Deadlock?
+How to analyze and avoid deadlock situation?
+1. What is Java Timer Class?
+How to schedule a task to run after specific interval?
+1. What is Thread Pool?
+How can we create Thread Pool in Java?
+1. Why must wait() method be called from the synchronized block?
+1. What are the states in the lifecycle of a Thread?
+1. What is the difference between wait() and sleep() method?
+1. What is shutdown hook?
+1. Can Java object be locked down for exclusive use by a given thread?
+1. What is static synchronization?
+1. How is the safety of a thread achieved?
+1. Difference between start() and run() method of thread class.
+1. How do you call wait() method? using if block or loop?
+Why?
+1. What is false sharing in the context of multi-threading?
+1. What is Thread Group?
+Why it’s advised not to use it?
+1. What best practices you follow while writing Multi-threading and Concurrency code in Java?
+1. How do you stop a thread in java?
+1. Can we call run() method of a Thread class?
+1. How can we make sure main() is the last thread to finish in Java Program?
+1. Why Thread sleep() and yield() methods are static?
+1. What is ThreadLocal?
+1. What is Java Thread Dump, How can we get Java Thread dump of a Program?
+1. What will happen if we don’t override Thread class run() method?
+1. Differentiate between the Thread class and Runnable interface for creating a Thread?
+1. What does join() method?
+1. Can we make the user thread as daemon thread if the thread is started?

+# Concurrency Questions

+1. What is race-condition?
+1. What is the difference between ScheduledExecutorService and ExecutorService interface?
+1. What does yield method of the Thread class do?
+1. What is Lock interface in Java Concurrency API?
+What are it’s benefits over synchronization?
+1. What are Concurrent Collection Classes?
+1. What is the difference between the Runnable and Callable interfaces?
+1. What is the Thread’s interrupt flag?
+How can you set and check it?
+How does it relate to the InterruptedException?
+1. What is Java Memory Model (JMM)?
+Describe its purpose and basic ideas.
+1. Describe the conditions of livelock, and starvation.
+1. How ReadWritelock can help in reducing contention among multiple threads?
+1. What is the Difference between ReentrantLock and Synchronized?
+1. What is SynchronousQueue in Java?
+1. Why ConcurrentHashMap is faster than Hashtable in Java?
+1. How do you share data between two threads in Java?
+1. Describe the purpose and use-cases of the fork/join framework
+1. What is Phaser in Java concurrency?
+1. What is Exchanger in Java concurrency?
+1. What is Semaphore in Java concurrency?
+1. What is lock striping in concurrent programming?
+1. What is blocking method in Java?
+1. What is Callable and Future in Java concurrency?
+1. What is atomic variable in Java?
+1. What is Busy Spinning?
+Why will you use Busy Spinning as wait strategy?
+1. What is Executors Framework?
+1. What is FutureTask class?
+1. What are the available implementations of ExecutorService in the standard library?
+1. What are the main components of concurrency API?

+# Collections Questions

+1. What is Java Collections Framework?
+List out some benefits of Collections framework?
+1. What is the benefit of Generics in Collections Framework?
+1. Why Collection doesn’t extend Cloneable and Serializable interfaces?
+1. Why Map interface doesn’t extend Collection interface?
+1. What is difference between Enumeration and Iterator interface?
+1. What is different between Iterator and ListIterator?
+1. What are different ways to iterate over a list?
+1. What is the difference between fail-fast and fail-safe iterator?
+1. How to avoid ConcurrentModificationException while iterating a collection?
+1. Why there are no concrete implementations of Iterator interface?
+1. What are different Collection views provided by Map interface?
+1. What is difference between HashMap and Hashtable?
+1. What are similarities and difference between ArrayList and Vector?
+1. What is difference between Array and ArrayList?
+1. What is difference between ArrayList and LinkedList?
+1. Which collection classes provide random access of it’s elements?
+1. What is EnumSet?
+1. What are concurrent Collection Classes?
+1. What is BlockingQueue?
+How to implement producer-consumer problem by using BlockingQueue?
+1. What is Queue and Stack, list their differences?
+1. What is difference between Comparable and Comparator interface?
+1. How can we sort a list of Objects?
+1. While passing a Collection as argument to a function, how can we make sure the function will not be able to modify it?
+1. How can we create a synchronized collection from given collection?
+1. What are common algorithms implemented in Collections Framework?
+1. What are best practices related to Java Collections Framework?
+1. What is Java Priority Queue?
+1. What is LinkedHashMap in Java?
+1. Which kind of tree is used to implement TreeMap in Java?
+1. What is default size of ArrayList and HashMap in Java?
+1. What is the difference between HashSet and TreeSet?
+1. What is the difference between Set and Map?
+1. What is the difference between HashSet and HashMap?
+1. What is the difference between HashMap and TreeMap?
+1. What is the difference between Collection and Collections?
+1. What is the advantage of the generic collection?
+1. What is hash-collision in Hashtable and how it is handled in Java?
+1. What is the Dictionary class?
+1. How to synchronize ArrayList?
+1. What are all the Classes and Interfaces that are available in the collections?
+1. What is meant by Ordered and Sorted in collections?
+1. Explain about the different lists available in the collection.
+1. Explain about Map and their types.
+1. What is the difference between List and Set?
+1. What is the difference between peek(), poll() and remove() method of the Queue interface?
+1. What is the difference between HashMap and ConcurrentHashMap?
+1. What is CopyOnWriteArrayList?
+How it is different from  ArrayList in Java?
+1. What are concurrentCollectionClasses?
+1. How to make Java ArrayList Read-Only?
+1. How to remove duplicates from ArrayList?
+1. How to reverse ArrayList?
+1. How to sort ArrayList in descending order?
+1. Which design pattern followed by Iterator ?
+1. What is difference between IdentityHashMap and HashMap in Java?
+1. What is CompareAndSwap approach?
+1. Why there is not method like Iterator.add() to add elements to the collection?
+1. What is ConcurrentLinkedQueue in Java?
+1. What is ConcurrentLinkedDequeue in Java?
+1. What is difference between ArrayBlockingQueue & LinkedBlockingQueue in Java Concurrency?
+1. What is PriorityBlockingQueue in Java Concurrency?
+1. What is DelayQueue in Java Concurrency?